 access level on the list next to their names.

-To remove users from the list of collaborators, click the red
+To remove users from the list of collaborators, click the red cross icon that

-cross icon that appears when pointing your mouse over their names.
+appears when you hover over their names.

 Note: You can use this option to remove yourself from the list of contributors of a dataset that has been shared with you, in order to remove the underlying connection from your list for example.

 - Click Share to take your changes into account and close the configuration window.